Walking Bartlesville’s Pathfinder Parkway

 The boards on the large pedestrian bridge over the Caney River were rotting away and needed to be replaced.
 Bob Pomeroy spearheaded raising funds for the effort.
 Donors, including yours truly, helped buy new planks, which were installed by October 2013.

 Completing and Expanding the Parkway

 The Future Southeast Park and the Pathfinder Parkway

 The city is only growing south and east and US 75 is a formidable barrier separating Jo Allyn Lowe Park from newer neighborhoods along east Price Road and south Madison Boulevard.
 The city has property to the east of Washington Park Mall which has been proposed to become Southeast or Price Park.
-I’d like to see that new park built and the Pathfinder Parkway extended from Jo Allyn Lowe Park to the new park near the First United Methodist Church campus.
-Eventually the Pathfinder Parkway might be extended on the east side of town to connect the new park to Sooner Park, passing through the Tri-County Tech campus and up by the Village Apartments.
+I’d like to see that new park built and the Pathfinder Parkway extended from Jo Allyn Lowe Park via Colonial Estates to the new park near the First United Methodist Church campus.
+Eventually the Pathfinder Parkway should be extended on the east side of town to connect the new park to Sooner Park, passing through the Tri-County Tech campus and up by the Village Apartments.